m4l4c4t3/typecho-v1.2.1-RCE/README.md

 # Typecho-v1.2.1-RCE
 typecho-v1.2.1-RCE

-Edición traducida de la fuente [https://github.com/MentalityXt/typecho-v1.2.1-RCE]
+Edición rescatada de la fuente [https://github.com/MentalityXt/typecho-v1.2.1-RCE]

 ## Vulnerability to reproduce
 Log in to the backend of the website.
 Locate the /admin/options-general.php file and add 'php.' to the '其他格式' `otros formatos` section at the bottom.
 Then click on '保存设置' `Guardar Ajustes`